System-size convergence of point defect properties: The case of the silicon vacancy: Results

-The predicted symmetry for $\mathrm{v}^0$ from Watkins' model ($\mathrm{D_{2d}}$) is not seen in any supercell smaller than 256 atoms (as shown in Fig.~\ref{fig:rel}).
-Calculations on the 32-atom BCC, 64-atom SC and 128-atom FCC supercells did not exhibit a change in symmetry, but simply an inwards relaxation.
+On relaxation of the ionic positions, the predicted symmetry for $\mathrm{v}^0$ from Watkins' model ($\mathrm{D_{2d}}$) is not seen in any supercell smaller than 256 atoms, as shown in Fig.~\ref{fig:rel}.
+Calculations on the 32-atom BCC, 64-atom SC and 128-atom FCC supercells do not exhibit a change in symmetry, only an inwards relaxation.
 Consequently, the defect formation energy is only lowered by $\sim$0.2~eV in these cases.

-Instead, the 256-atom BCC supercell undergoes the predicted change in symmetry and a reduction in defect volume by more than $40\%$.
+The 256-atom BCC supercell undergoes the predicted change in symmetry and a reduction in defect volume by more than $40\%$.
 This results in the defect formation energy being lowered by 0.7~eV (full results are given in Table~\ref{table:summary}).
-Therefore, even though the unrelaxed defect formation energy is highest for the largest supercell, after relaxation it becomes the lowest.
-This shows the importance of Jahn-Teller distortion on the vacancy in silicon, and the long-ranged nature of the elastic interactions which can lead to both qualitatively incorrect relaxation patterns and quantitatively inaccurate formation energies in small supercells.
+Therefore, even though the unrelaxed defect formation energy is highest for the largest supercell, after relaxation it becomes the lowest, demonstrating the well-known importance of Jahn-Teller distortion and the long-ranged nature of the elastic interactions which can lead to both qualitatively incorrect relaxation patterns and quantitatively inaccurate formation energies in small supercells.

-Both the $\mathrm{D_{2d}}$ symmetry and inwards relaxation are confirmed by several previous DFT studies\cite{probert,niem-vac,wright-vac}.
+These results confirm several previous DFT studies on this system\cite{probert,niem-vac,wright-vac}.
 In particular, Puska {\em et al.}\cite{niem-vac} report that small supercells can show a range of different symmetries depending on the k-point sampling, and there is some evidence from their results that a $\Gamma$-point only sampling favours $\mathrm{D_{2d}}$.
 It is clear from our results that a dense k-point sampling favours the lattice's unrelaxed tetrahedral point group symmetry $\mathrm{T_d}$ for small supercells.

-In the figure we also show the result obtained with {\sc onetep} for the 1000-atom SC supercell.
-The calculation has been fully relaxed, starting from a random displacement of the atomic positions.\footnote{The unrelaxed defect formation energy has not been calculated with {\sc onetep}, since the density matrix method does not allow for a degenerate ground state without an explicit (non-linear-scaling) diagonalization.} This gives a good agreement with the 256-atom system with the same pseudopotential, both in terms of the relaxed bond lengths (30~$\mathrm{m\AA}$ average difference) and defect formation energy (23~meV difference).
+Fig.~\ref{fig:rel} also shows the relaxed defect formation energy in a 1000-atom SC supercell, as calculated with the linear-scaling DFT code {\sc onetep}.\footnote{The unrelaxed defect formation energy has not been calculated with {\sc onetep}, since the density matrix method does not allow for a degenerate ground state without an explicit (non-linear-scaling) diagonalization.} The result (calculated with the same pseudopotential) is within 23~meV of the 256-atom BCC system, and the relaxed defect structure is almost identical, with only a 33~$\mathrm{m\AA}$ root mean square difference in the lengths of the bonds at the defect centre.